rsdoiel/gedit-oberon-07/README.md

-# Gedit Oberon
+# Gedit, Oberon-7 Syntax Highlighting

-This is a set of files to provide Oberon-7 syntax highlighting in GEdit 3.
-It is based on the work by Mike Spicy of Oxford[^spiveycorner].
+This is a set of files to provide Oberon-7 syntax highlighting in gedit (v3).
+It is based on the work by Mike Spivey of Oxford[^spiveycorner].
 Mike also has a nice Oberon compiler :-) as well as the documentation on the GTK/Gnome site.